 Builder of minds.
 Writes code that writes code.

 I have spent almost two decades in software engineering in industries as diverse as insurance, energy, travel, and higher education, including consulting with companies such as AIG and Conde Naste.
 I have worked in both application and product development, as well as framework creation, code generation, API building, and machine learning.
-Currently, I am the principle software engineer for the University of Virginia's School of Medicine.
+Currently, I am the principal software engineer for the University of Virginia's School of Medicine.

 In October of 2017, I became a Microsoft MVP for Visual Studio and Development Technologies.